‘Top Chef’ Host Padma Lakshmi Slays In Snakeskin-Print Bikini Throwback Photo For National Bikini Day

 There seems to be a national day for every possible thing imaginable.
-Whether it’s National Puppy Day or National Doughnut Day–you name it, it probably exists.
-Thursday, July 5 just happens to be National Bikini Day and chances are there will be a lot of famous ladies donning the sexiest bikini they can think of to celebrate.
-However, as far as the unofficial contest goes, Top Chef host and judge, Padma Lakshmi, is definitely the woman to beat.
+Whether it’s National Puppy Day or National Doughnut Day; you name it, it probably exists.
+Thursday, July 5, just happens to be National Bikini Day and chances are there will be a lot of famous ladies donning the sexiest bikini they can think of to celebrate.
+However, as far as the unofficial contest goes, Top Chef host and judge Padma Lakshmi is definitely the woman to beat.

 In honor of National Bikini Day, Lakshmi shared a throwback photo of herself absolutely killing it in a snakeskin-print two-piece bathing suit, per Bravo TV.
 Despite the fact that she happens to be on a show where half of the job is eating, Lakshmi’s body shows no sign of that.
-At 47-years-old, the mother of one has the fit body that mothers and women in general probably dream of.
+At 47-years-old, the chef has the fit body that mothers and women in general probably dream of.

 So how exactly does the woman who consumes “up to 8,000 calories a day” when shooting Top Chef maintain her figure?

 Simple.
-She sticks to a “strict clean diet”, which she has spoken about in the past.
+She sticks to a “strict clean diet,” which she has spoken about in the past.

 “I eat a lot of vegetables and fruit,” Lakshmi said.
 “I eat fish and chicken and shellfish.
 I also eat a lot of lentils and beans,” she added.

-As an Indian growing up in both India and the U.S., Lakshmi’s parents raised her “as a vegetarian”.
+As an Indian growing up in both India and the U.S., Lakshmi’s parents raised her “as a vegetarian.”

 “When I’m not on the show, I’m pretty plant-based.
 I was raised as a vegetarian in India and in America.
 We had a vegetarian home.
 I didn’t really start eating meat until I was a teenager, so I’m used to eating like that.”